Request for Proposals

 - Acquire advanced conflict management skills and knowledge critical to the effective resolution of disputes.

-In order to provide a diverse learning experience to our participants, CADRE is seeking proposals from individuals or panels in the following formats:
+In order to provide an accessible virtual learning experience to our participants, CADRE is seeking proposals from individuals or panels in the following format:

 Proposals should relate to the Objectives and Theme of the Symposium.
-Proposals that specifically focus on working with culturally diverse populations and culturally competent practices will receive favorable consideration.
+Proposals that specifically focus on supporting the needs of families and educators in light of the COVID-19 pandemic will receive favorable consideration.

 The following criteria will be considered during the proposal review process: